ian-fox/screwdriver/design/auth.md

 }
 ```

+## Access Token Changes

+Access tokens should be issued as a set of two strings: `id` and `secret`.
+The secret will be hashed with a salt that is unique per-token.

 ## Terminology

  - **OAuth** - Flow for authenticating a user in their browser via an external source of truth (GitHub, GitLab, etc.).